mandyvincentzong/Policy-QA-RAG/README.md

 # Policy-QA-RAG
-This project practices the RAG in a QA system, by generating the policy documents and levering LLM from hugging face.
+This project practices the RAG in a QA system, by generating the policy documents and leveraging LLM from hugging face.